tardypad/dotfiles/README.md

 Unless explicitly mentioned, all scripts are POSIX compliant.
 Extra commands used are listed on top of each script file.
 Their usage need to be checked within the script to see which options and operands are required.

+## Documentation

+All scripts that are meant to be used directly on the command line, and which are not simple wrappers, are documented as man pages (see [docs](docs) folder).
+Other scripts contain some documentation as comments within the code itself.

 ## Colors management